 Martin propane wall heaters are widely regarded for their safety and control.
 Propane and natural gas are both less combustible than other flammable materials, and there is no intake or exhaust into your room, meaning there won’t be any risks of carbon monoxide or bad odors.

 In the event that you do smell gas, that’s an indication that something is wrong with your system, which means you should contact Martin right away.

 Other than that, as long as your heater comes with a tip-over safety switch, then you shouldn’t have to worry.
 The only concern with propane heaters causing fires is if they tip over, but with an automatic safety switch, it will cut off the supply at its source.

-Once you have that, the installation will take less than an hour and your system will be able to run smoothly.
+Once you have that, the installation will take less than an hour, and your system can run smoothly.
 If you’re uncomfortable installing them yourself, it should be very fast and affordable to hire a professional!

-Martin heaters come with built-in thermostats, allowing for easy-to-use temperature control for your room or workspace.
+Martin heaters come with a built-in thermostat, allowing for easy-to-use temperature control for your room or workspace.
 These are also programmable to allow for nighttime and daytime temperature transitions.
 This way, you can set it and forget it all winter long!

-Any model that has a “V” before the P or N indicators means that it has a visible flame through a glass-ceramic window.
+Any model that has a “V” before the P or N indicators means that it has a sleek fireplace design with a visible flame through a glass-ceramic window.
 This is great for the fireplace feel that so many of us crave during cold nights.